-Section 4.3.11 requires the permittee to "implement erosion prevention and sediment control practices recommended by the [MPCA]" and to "obtain a [CSW Permit]."
+• Section 4.3.11 in the DSP requires the permittee to "implement erosion prevention and sediment control practices recommended by the [MPCA]" and to "obtain a [CSW Permit]."
 A CSW Permit requires both temporary and permanent stormwater controls.
 This section also requires implementation of erosion and sediment control measures, contours graded to provide for proper drainage, and all disturbed areas be returned to pre-construction conditions.
-Plummer Solar will also develop a Stormwater Pollution Prevention Plan (SWPPP) that complies with MPCA rules and guidelines.
-The SWPPP describes construction activity, temporary and permanent erosion and sediment controls, BMPs, permanent stormwater
+Otter Tail will also develop a Stormwater Pollution Prevention Plan (SWPPP) that complies with MPCA rules and guidelines.
+The SWPPP describes construction activity, temporary and permanent erosion and sediment controls, BMPs, permanent stormwater management that will be implemented during construction and through the life of the project.
+Implementation of the protocols outlined in the SWPPP will minimize the potential for soil erosion during construction.